Disease/Disorder

 Supplemental assessment tools

 Ultrasonography is a noninvasive and inexpensive diagnostic procedure that can also be used.
 It can detect, with reasonable accuracy, disc displacement and joint effusions.
-Nerve blocks or botulinum toxin injections can also be considered as diagnostic and/or treatment.
+Nerve blocks or botulinum toxin injections can also be considered for diagnosis and/or treatment.

 Early predictions of outcomes

-Most patients are considered to improve with comprehensive treatment.
+Most patients improve with comprehensive treatment.
 However, presence of a jaw function interference, such as clicking or locking, is associated with a poor prognosis.

 Environmental